 |

-The King Of Dragons has definitively aged.
-I have great
+The King Of Dragons has definitively aged and looks a little dated.

 This doesn’t mean the game is bad, far from it.

-I especially hate the flashing letters that appear at the end of
+is the flashing text that appears at the end of each stage,

-each stage, they are just insane and plain ugly.
-All in all, there is nothing ground breaking here but
+All in all, there is really nothing groundbreaking here but

 |